marcocastellani/supplerPortal/docs/implementation/active-plans/us-b1-014-template-activation.md

 - **Validation Success**: 400 Bad Request with "Template must have at least one question" proves our validation works perfectly!
 - **UX Design**: ValidationErrorPanel with expandable error lists provides clear, actionable feedback to users
 - **Error Separation**: Validation errors (400) now use structured panel display vs. generic errors use snackbar
+- **🚨 CRITICAL DISCOVERY**: Questions are not being saved when using Save Draft or Publish buttons - fundamental data persistence issue discovered during testing